 “The result combines length, a fair measure of strategic difficult and highly enjoyable, scenic golf,” continued Gedye, “The terrain is ideal; rolling sandy land sweeping over slopes well-wooded with umbrella pine.
 There are holes which border the constantly changing seaside lagoon and marshland bird sanctuary of the Rio Formosa and three real testers which make full use of the inland lake that is a central feature of the property.”

 Exciting golf and stunning views open up at the par three 5th where the backdrop is the beach and the sea beyond.
 The excitement continues at the next two holes which take you past the threatening waters of the Ria Formosa.
 The finish is also particularly strong and entertaining with the opposite side of the Ria Formosa coming into play on the 17th and 18th.
-The 18th is a wicked 400-yard plus par four with water all the way up the left and a semi-island green.
-It’s a classic risk and reward finish, which brings the truly magnificent San Lorenzo to a close.
+The 18th is a sneaky 400-yard plus par four with water all the way up the left and a semi-island green.
+It’s a classic risk and reward finish, which brings San Lorenzo to a close.

 This is a review of having played San Lorenzo a few years ago, so can't comment on the current condition, but interesting to see that many of our observations are still current.

 The pro shop was unfriendly, expensive and insisted on seeing handicap certificates before play despite our being late due to getting lost in the sandy wilderness of the area courses with the confusing signage.

 That said, having raced up the first to catch up with the player we were we joined with we really enjoyed the course, the tight lagoon holes a particular highlight.

 Well recommended, and if you stayed at Penina very good value too.